Taking a tech break. Doing a digital detox. Spending a week sans social media.

 If we locked your cell phone in a box, how long could you go without it?

 The answer is about 6.5 minutes.
 Studies found that is how often the average user checks their phone. (source)

-For some mobile phone users, the answer is about 6.5 minutes — studies found that is how often the average user checks his or her phone.
-It’s a side effect of our connected world.
+It’s part of our connected world.
 Checking our phones, email, text messages, or social media has become as normal as talking and breathing.

-Your brain enjoys being constantly stimulated — it releases dopamine, which is one of the feel good chemicals that your brain creates in response to positive experiences.
-It’s also one of the same neurochecmicals that is released when you eat your favorite food, paint something you’re really proud of — or do drugs.
-While the latter isn’t the best option, and we’re not condoning drug use, dopamine makes you feel good.
+Your brain enjoys being constantly stimulated.
+It releases dopamine, which is one of the feel good chemicals that your brain creates in response to positive experiences.
+It’s also one of the same neurochemicals released when you eat your favorite food or paint something you’re really proud of.

 Bringing Work Home